rpbouman/huey/README.md

   The event object itself has scalar properties like `id`, `type`, and `created_at` timestamp, as well object-typed properties `repo`, `actor` and `payload`.
   The report demonstrates the following Huey features:
   - The DuckDB JSON reader correctly extracts the `created_at` string to a `TIMESTAMP` type.
-  - Huey date derivations year, month, and day as well as iso-time derivation are applied on the column axis to produce a clean temporal breakdown
+  - Derived attributes year, month, and day as well as iso-time derivation are applied on the column axis to produce a clean temporal breakdown
   - Event type also appears on the columns axis, showing CreateEvent, DeleteEvent, PushEvent and so on for each timestamp
   - The repo's `id` and `name` properties are extracted from the `repo`-object nested inside the event object and placed on the rows Axis
   - In the cells, the`login` property extracted from the nested `actor`-object is aggregated using the list aggregator.